Kazmirchuk/nats-tcl/JsAPI.md

 The underlying JetStream API is rather intricate, so I recommend reading [ARD-13](https://github.com/nats-io/nats-architecture-and-design/blob/main/adr/ADR-13.md) for better understanding.

 Pulled messages are always returned as Tcl dicts irrespectively of the `-dictmsg` option.
+They contain metadata that can be accessed using [nats::metadata](CoreAPI.md#natsmetadata-message).

 If `-timeout` is omitted, the client sends a `no_wait` request, asking NATS to deliver only currently pending messages.
 If there are no pending messages, the method returns an empty list.